 In Canada, the first person to file a patent application has priority over later applicants.
 A patent application is not accessible for public inspection until 18 months after the application filing date.
-Where a Paris Convention priority claim is made, publication occurs 18 months after the priority filing date
+Where a Paris Convention priority claim is made, publication occurs 18 months after the priority filing date.

 A foreign patent applicant does not need to assign a Canadian patent agent in order to prosecute a patent.
 However, the Patent Office strongly recommends retaining a Canadian patent agent, who may be best equipped to ensure the patent application corresponds to Canadian patent law.
-Additionally, recent amendments to the Patent Act have created, for the first time, the ability to protect communications between a patent agent (including non-lawyer agents) and inventors/patent applicants pursuant to agent-client privilege.
-This privilege is also available to foreign patent agents if they meet certain criteria.
+Additionally, recent amendments to the Patent Act have created, for the first time, the ability to protect communications between a patent agent (including non-lawyer agents) and inventors/patent agents if they meet certain criteria.